 The savannah cat is a hybrid cross between an African serval and a domestic cat.
 The savannah was named after the habitat of the serval and its beauty echoes the lush splendor of those golden plains in Africa.
 Much like its wild ancestor, the savannah is a tall, lean cat, with long legs, big ears, and a long neck.
 Its coat shows the typical spotted pattern, along with some bars, often on a golden or tawny background.
 The savannah is a smaller version of the African serval at about half of the weight or less.
-It is sociable, affectionate breed that gets along with other pets and older children.
+It is a sociable, affectionate breed that gets along with other pets and older children.

 Weight: 12 to 25 pounds